Analytic Groups

 - Use the Add List button in the middle to add an Allow & Deny List for one of the results tables

-- Use the slider at the front to set whether the values contained in the list should be permitted (Allow) or prohibited (Deny): depending on this selection, such values are then available in the results table or are sorted out
+- From the dropdown, select whether the values contained in the list should be permitted (Allow) or prohibited (Deny): depending on this selection, such values are then available in the results table or are sorted out

 - In the dropdown on the left, you specify for which field in which results table this restriction should apply: here the Currency field in the BKPF